What to Know About Marijuana and Pregnancy

 Can smoking weed cause a miscarriage?

-If you have a miscarriage, it’s not your fault.
-(Also, while we’re here, it can be a really traumatic time, so you don’t just have to go on business as usual.
-Talk to a counselor.
+You don’t just have to go on business as usual.
+Talk to a counselor or a support group.
 Reach out to family and friends.
-Do what you need to do to heal.)
+Do what you need to do to heal.

 If you need help quitting weed—and it only has to be for the time being—talk to your healthcare practitioner.
 You don’t have to do it alone.

-And then, if you’re looking for some other ways to get on top of your pregnancy symptoms, talk to your doctor.
-You don’t have to just battle through it.
+If you’re looking for some other ways to get on top of your pregnancy symptoms, you don’t have to just battle through it.

 Your doctor may prescribe:

-• Medications for nausea and vomiting.
-Yes, there are some meds that are safe to use.
-Talk to your doctor about your options.
+• Medications for nausea and vomiting: Yes, there are some meds that are safe to use, like cyclizine and prochlorperazine.
+Corticosteroids may also be considered if your hyperemesis gravidarum is severe.
+Your doctor can take you through all your options.

-• Ginger helps with nausea and vomiting.
-Keep a stash.
+• Ginger: This spicy plant can help with nausea and vomiting.
+Keep a stash of tea handy.

-• Eating small meals often can be less overwhelming for your system.
+• Eating small meals often: It’s less overwhelming for your system.

-• Skip foods that make you feel sick.
-These are often foods that are very spicy, very greasy and/or very sweet.
+• Skipping foods that make you feel sick: These tend to be foods that are very spicy, very greasy and/or very sweet.

-• Steer clear of scents that trigger you (if possible).
+• Steering clear of scents that trigger you: If possible.

-• Try breathing exercises and meditation.
-It may be your thing, or it may not be.
+• Breathing exercises and meditation: It may be your thing, or it may not be.
 Do what works for you.

-• Get out into nature.
+• Getting out into nature.
 A simple bit of fresh air is a miracle cure.

 Popular on the blog